Psychiatric Medication

 Some students find medication so helpful, they take it for an extended period.
 In these instances, one of our psychiatrists will make a referral to an outside provider or facility, who can follow you for as long as necessary or useful.

-Counseling and Psychological Services psychiatrists do not ordinarily continue to treat students beyond the initial consultation and stabilization period, which is typically no more than several months, but may vary from person to person.
+CPS psychiatrists do not ordinarily continue to treat students beyond the initial consultation and stabilization period, which is typically no more than several months, but may vary from person to person.
 This is consistent with our aim to make resources readily accessible to the entire Columbia community.

 Continuing on Medications Begun at Home or Elsewhere